myspaghetti/macos-virtualbox/README.md

 macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13) currently supported.

+## Maintainer wanted

+If you would like to become the maintainer of this repository, please see [issue #645 - maintainer wanted](https://github.com/myspaghetti/macos-virtualbox/issues/645).

 ## Documentation

 Documentation can be viewed by executing the command `./macos-guest-virtualbox.sh documentation`